-Terry Alderton’s astounding act uses a riot of exuberant, loose-limbed physical comedy, extraordinary caricatures and stunningly acute impressions.
+Terry Alderton has an astounding act that uses a riot of exuberant, loose limbed physical comedy, extraordinary caricatures; and stunningly acute impressions.
 Combining a fearless onstage presence, unshakeable confidence and streetwise hyperactive delivery, Terry leaves his audience exhilarated and exhausted with laughter.

 - Playing a yardie gangster in ‘Lock, Stock and Two Smoking Barrels’ (Channel 4)

 - Jeff Wade, a Huntington Disease sufferer in ‘Holby City’ (BBC)

 - Ian Wright’s Friday Night’s All Wright (ITV)

 - World Comedy Tour Australia (Paramount)

 - Night Fever (Channel 5)